 My dad got home from work at around 6 pm and by this time I had already been sick and was nearly crying in pain.
 When he got back we decided to go to the hospital to see what was wrong with me, as the pain just kept getting worse and worse.
 We got in the car and drove off to Neath Hospital and I could not really walk unless I had one hand firmly placed on my stomach, as that was the only thing that made me feel a little bit more comfortable.

 When we got to the hospital, I had the usual tests done and was told that it was probably just stress or some form of stomach bug that would clear up in a few days.
-They did a scan which revealed that my stomach was full of air, which they thought at the time was caused by something like stress.
-Unfortunately, Neath were only treating Minor Injuries in A&E so we drove to Morriston Hospital, where my mum also works, to get some help.
+They did a scan that revealed that my stomach was full of air, which they thought at the time was caused by something like stress.
+Unfortunately, Neath was only treating Minor Injuries in A&E so we drove to Morriston Hospital, where my mum works, to get some help.

 It was around 7-8 pm now and I could not walk without help from my mum and dad.
 The pain continued to intensify and I didn’t really know how much longer I could keep going for.
 When we walked through the doors to Morriston A&E there was around a 3 hour waiting time if we were lucky, and there was a massive queue in front of us.
 One of the nurses saw how ill I looked so asked me to enter the triage room and let me skip the queue, fortunately, and got me seen by a doctor straight away.